-An act to amend the agriculture and markets law, in
+An act to amend the penal law, in relation to prohibiting the use of

 SUMMARY OF SPECIFIC PROVISIONS: